-Nicole “Snooki” Polizzi Appears To Respond To Report She’s Returning To ‘Jersey Shore’ In New IG Post
+Nicole "Snooki" Polizzi Appears To Respond To Report She's Returning To 'Jersey Shore' In New IG Post

 Nicole is married to Jionni LaValle and is a mother to Lorenzo, Giovanna, and Angelo.
 She has stayed out of the public eye since departing Jersey Shore in 2019 after filming scenes for Angelina Pivarnick's wedding and has kept her social media followers abreast of the changes in her life, including those having to do with her brick and mortar store, The Snooki Shop.

-A story published by Us Weekly quoted Nicole’s longtime Jersey Shore co-star Mike “The Situation” Sorrentino who said he believed Nicole would eventually return to the show.
+A story published by Us Weekly quoted Nicole's longtime Jersey Shore co-star Mike "The Situation" Sorrentino, who said he believed Nicole would eventually return to the show.

-The Inquisitr reported that within a group chat between the show’s castmates including Paul “Pauly D” DelVecchio, Ronnie Ortiz-Magro, Vinny Guadagnino, Deena Cortese, Jenni “JWoww” Farley, and Angelina — Nicole said of her return, “it’s happening.”
+The Inquisitr reported that within a group chat between the show's cast mates -- including Paul "Pauly D" DelVecchio, Ronnie Ortiz-Magro, Vinny Guadagnino, Deena Cortese, Jenni "JWoww" Farley, and Angelina — Nicole said of her return, "it's happening."

 Mike said to Us Weekly that Nicole's actions would speak louder than her words, so fans would have to "see in the coming seasons" if she returned to their television family.